Francesca Amfitheatrof

 Francesca Amfitheatrof is a jewelry designer born in Japan and educated in England.
-She was from 2018 until 2025 the artistic director for watches and jewelry at Louis Vuitton.
-From 2013 to 2017 she was the design director of Tiffany & Company.
+She was the artistic director from 2018 until 2025 for watches and jewelry at Louis Vuitton.
+She was the design director of Tiffany & Company from 2013 to 2017.

 Early life

 Francesca Amfitheatrof was born in Tokyo, Japan in 1968 and spent her childhood in New York, Rome, London, and Moscow.
 She is the daughter of a Russian-American father, the bureau chief of Time, and an Italian-Czech mother from Rome, a fashion publicist for Valentino and Giorgio Armani.
 Amfitheatrof's great-grandmother was English.
 She has a sister.

 Amfitheatrof attended Cobham Hall School, a boarding school in England, while her parents lived in Moscow in the 1980s.
 At Cobham Hall, her school friends included the socialite Annabelle Neilson.
 She began her studies with a foundation course at Chelsea College of Arts, followed by a bachelor's degree at London's Central St. Martins and an MA at the Royal College of Art in 1993.

 During her time at the Royal College of Art, Amfitheatrof met and worked with Giovanni Corvaja, who taught and mentored her to create unique alloys, like blue or elastic gold.
 As part of her school programme at the Royal College of Art, Amfitheatrof was selected by Alberto Alessi from the Italian housewares and kitchen utensils company Alessi, to come to Milan and work with his company.

 In 1993, her first silverware collection was presented by Jay Jopling of the White Cube gallery in London.
 After graduating, she went to Padua, in northern Italy, to become an apprentice for Paulo Maurizi, who had previously worked with Corvaja.